 Property Advice on Making an Offer on a House in NI

-The offer should be made to the estate agent who is obligated by law to record it in writing and pass it on in writing to the seller.
+When making an offer, it should be made to the estate agent who is obligated by law to record it in writing and pass it on in writing to the seller.

 Here are some helpful pointers: